Skip to content

 const isExpired: Predicate<Date> = (d) => d < new Date();

-const isActive: Predicate<Date> = Predicate.not(isExpired);
+const isActive: Predicate<Date> = pipe(isExpired, Predicate.not);

 isActive(new Date("2099-01-01")); // true